 The Son of God was dead.

-Make no mistake, the Coronavirus and the Crucifixion are nothing like each other.
-In time, COVID-19 will be controlled, our lives will return to normal, and the Coronavirus Flu of 2020 will be relegated to a footnote in history.
+Make no mistake, COVID-19 and the Crucifixion are nothing like each other.
+In time, the Coronavirus Pandemic of 2020 will end, our lives will return to normal, and COVID-19 will be relegated to a footnote in history.
 On the other hand, the Crucifixion will forever be at the heart of mankind’s existence, because the death of Jesus Christ took away the eternal consequences of our sins and opened the gates of Heaven for us (John 1:29, 3:16, 12:31–33, 14:2; Mark 10:45; Matthew 20:28; Colossians 1:19–20; Ephesians 1:6–7).

 One dark day in ancient Judea, the Savior of the world was down, but He was never out.
 On the third day, He rose from the dead and gave us eternal hope – hope that cannot die and cannot be shaken (Matthew 28:1–10, 1 Peter 1:3–4).